The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

 \begin{lemma} The cone of the unit map $\unit\to\MGL$ lies in $\Sigma^{{2,1}}\SH^{\eff}$. \end{lemma} \begin{proof} Theorem 3.1 in \cite{spitzweck.relations} shows the cone is contained in the full localizing triangulated subcategory of $\SH$ generated by the motivic spheres $S^{p,q}$, for $p\in\ZZ$, $q > 0$. \end{proof}

 \begin{remark} In fact, the cone of the unit map $\unit\to \MGL$ is contained in the smallest full subcategory of $\SH$ that contains the spheres $S^{2q,q}$, for $q>0$, and is closed under homotopy colimits and extensions.
-See the proofs of \cite[Theorem 5.7]{SO} and Lemma \ref{lem:connectivity-cone-eta-mgl}. \end{remark}
+See the proof of \cite[Theorem 5.7]{SO} and also Lemma \ref{lem:connectivity-cone-eta-mgl}. \end{remark}

 By definition the zeroth slice functor $\s_{0}$ is trivial on $\Sigma^{{2,1}} \SH^{\eff}$.
 Thus $\s_{0}(\unit)\to \s_{0}(\MGL)$ is an isomorphism according to Lemma \ref{lem:cone-unit-mgl}.
-The slices of $\MGL$ are known for compatible pairs $(S,\Lambda)$ by \cite[Corollary 4.7]{spitzweck.relations} and the Hopkins-Morel-Hoyois isomorphism \cite[Theorem 7.12]{hoyois}, see \cite[Theorem 3.1]{spitzweckalgebraiccobordism}: There exists an isomorphism of $\M \Lambda$-modules
+The slices of $\MGL$ are known for compatible pairs by \cite[Corollary 4.7]{spitzweck.relations} and the Hopkins-Morel-Hoyois isomorphism \cite[Theorem 7.12]{hoyois}, see \cite[Theorem 3.1]{spitzweckalgebraiccobordism}: There exists an isomorphism of $\M \Lambda$-modules